What is Intel’s thermal velocity boost? How does it work?

 Boosting the CPU’s Speed for high performance is nothing new in computer engineering.
-This technology has proved to be very useful in some situations and has powerfully met the requirements of high-performance demanding users.
+This technology has proved very useful in some situations and has powerfully met the requirements of high-performance demanding users.

-Adding boost technology to Intel’s CPUs is nothing new to see.
-This is a built-in capability found in Intel’s CPUs for quite a long time.
-And this technology is further enhanced by recently adding a new Intel thermal velocity boost feature.
-So below is the introduction of this new Intel boosting feature and its comparison with the old boosting modes.
+Thermal Velocity boost is a built-in capability found in Intel’s CPUs for quite a long time.
+This technology is further enhanced by recently adding a new Intel TVB feature.

 Intel Thermal velocity boost is the CPU boosting feature that increases the processor’s Speed within the CPU’s tolerable temperature range.
-If there is a significant load on the system, a thermal velocity boost automatically activates and makes the CPU run faster, thus enhancing its performance.
+If there is a significant load on the system, a TVB automatically activates and makes the CPU run faster, thus enhancing its performance.

 Because of the latest technology and innovation, The thermal velocity boost feature is unique among all CPU generations, and only 10th,11th, 12th, and 13th-generation Intel processors support this feature.

-Thermal velocity boost almost uses a similar mechanism as the turbo boost, but it makes the compatible CPUs even more efficient in performance.
-A thermal velocity boost enhances the processor’s Speed faster than the turbo boost used to do previously.
+Thermal velocity boost uses a similar mechanism as the turbo boost, but it makes the compatible CPUs even more efficient in performance.
+A TVB enhances the processor’s Speed faster than the previous turbo boost.

 It also makes the system run smoother instead of slowing down.
 TVB(thermal velocity boost) has two boost modes: